ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

   - [ ] The GitHub repository of the thesis contains evidence of many commits
   - [ ] The GitHub repository of the thesis contains multiple releases using the [Semantic Versioning Standard](https://semver.org/)
+    - [ ] The GitHub repository of the thesis has a passing build status in GitHub Actions
   - [ ] In adherence to the [Semantic Versioning Standard](https://semver.org/),
     the GitHub repository of the thesis contains a release greater than `1.0.0` for the work in CMPSC/INFM 600 and a release greater than `2.0.0` for CMPSC/INFM 610
-  - [ ] The thesis has the correct format created through the use of Pandoc and LaTeX and the senior thesis template for the Department of Computer Science
+  - [ ] The thesis has the correct format created through the use of Pandoc and LaTeX and the senior thesis template for the Department of Computer and Information Science
   - [ ] The title of the thesis is both interesting and appropriate
   - [ ] The thesis includes at least twelve references
   - [ ] Unless there is a convincing reason to require otherwise, each chapter